fullike/fullike.github.io/roadbuilder/road/plan.md

 ## Dragging control point
 <br>
 ![](002.gif)
-Select a control point and drag it, or you can enter precise coordinates.
+Select a control point and drag it, or you can type in precise coordinates.

 ## Curvature
 <br>